particle-iot/docs/src/content/reference/device-os/firmware.md

 Returns the previous style of [`SleepResult`](#sleepresult-).
 There is also an operator to automatically convert to a `SleepResult`.

-## System Sleep (Classic API)
+## Sleep (Classic API)

 This API is the previous API for sleep and is less flexible.
-You should use the newer sleep APIs when possible.
+You should use the [newer sleep APIs](#sleep-sleep-) with Device OS 1.5.0 and later.

 ### sleep() [ Classic API ]